olakunlebalogun/documentations/sql.md

 Other options are:
 `--host=hostname --port=port`

-Creating a new connection
+To display all privileges/permission for a given user
 `SHOW GRANTS FOR 'docker_db'@'172.18.0.1';
 `

-To grant all access to user docker_db mysql> GRANT ALL PRIVILEGES ON *.* TO 'docker_db'@'172.18.0.1' IDENTIFIED BY '<password>';
+To grant all access to user docker_db
+`> GRANT ALL PRIVILEGES ON *.* TO 'docker_db'@'172.18.0.1' IDENTIFIED BY '<password>'`;

+To create a new user using authentication_plugin as security
+`CREATE USER 'username'@'host' IDENTIFIED WITH authentication_plugin BY 'password';`

 To check MySQL version